 - ICONIC MOSAIC INSERTS – Hunt for fan-favorite inserts like Mosaic Prizm, Will to Win, Stare Masters, and more (inserts and odds may vary)

-- 【Contain 500+ Cards】The business card storage box can accommodate 3x4 inch cards, with dimensions of approximately 8 x 4.3 x 3.5 inches, and can hold over 500 standard cards or 100+ 35PT toploaders.
+- 【Storage 500+ Cards】The business card storage box can accommodate 3x4 inch cards, with dimensions of approximately 8 x 4.3 x 3.5 inches, and can hold over 500 standard cards or 100+ 35PT toploaders (Not fit for semi-rigid card holder and magnetic card holder).
 The appropriate size not only facilitates stacking to save space, but also makes the football card box easy to carry outdoors.

 - 【Movable Partitions】The sports card storage box is equipped with two movable partitions that can adjust the spacing, making the baseball card box convenient for you to quickly organize the cards.
 After the card holder box is filled, the card will be firmly fixed, neither scattering nor sliding problems, making daily use and storage more convenient.